pytorch/rl/docs/source/reference/envs.rst

   (this is the responsibility of the backend, with which TorchRL can do little).
 The device of an environment just represents the device where the data is to be expected when input to the environment or retrieved from it.
 TorchRL takes care of mapping the data to the desired device.
   This is especially useful for transforms (see below).
+For parametric environments (e.g. model-based environments), the device does represent the hardware that will be used to compute the operations.
-- :obj:`env.observation_spec`: a :obj:`CompositeSpec` object containing all the observation keys.
+- :obj:`env.observation_spec`: a :obj:`CompositeSpec` object containing all the observation key-spec pairs.
 - :obj:`env.input_spec`: a :obj:`CompositeSpec` object containing all the input keys (:obj:`"action"` and others).
 - :obj:`env.action_spec`: a :obj:`TensorSpec` object representing the action spec.
 - :obj:`env.reward_spec`: a :obj:`TensorSpec` object representing the reward spec.